Probe for bound states of SU(3) fermions and colour deconfinement

-SU(3) bound states of model~\eqref{eq:Ham} have been recently studied through correlation functions~\cite{Capponi2008molecular,Klingschat2010exact,pohlmann2013trion}.
-The probe we use to investigate the system is the persistent current, which is the response to the effective magnetic flux threading the system: $I(\phi) = -\partial F(\phi)/\partial\phi$, with $F$ being the free energy of the system in the canonical ensemble~\cite{byers1961theoretical,bloch1970jojo}.
+SU(3) bound states of model~\eqref{eq:Ham} have been recently studied through correlation functions due to their relevance in emulating quark matter~\cite{Capponi2008molecular,Klingschat2010exact,pohlmann2013trion}.
+It is important to stress such systems are only analogues as they lack key features of quark matter such as string breaking and colour charge screening.
+The probe we use to study the system is the persistent current $I(\phi )$, which is the response to the effective magnetic flux threading the system: $I(\phi) = -\partial F(\phi)/\partial\phi$, with $F$ being the system's free energy in the canonical ensemble~\cite{byers1961theoretical}.
 The zero temperature persistent current arises only from the ground-state energy $E_{0}$, such that $I(\phi) = -\partial E_{0}(\phi)/\partial\phi$.
-Relying on the experimental capability of addressing fermions of different colours separately~\cite{Sonderhouse2020}, especially to analyse the broken SU($3$) cases, we utilize the species-wise persistent current: $I_\alpha=-\partial F_\alpha(\phi)/\partial\phi$.
+Relying on the experimental capability of addressing fermions of different colours separately~\cite{Sonderhouse2020}, especially to analyse the broken SU($3$) cases, we utilise the species-wise persistent current: $I_\alpha=-\partial F_\alpha(\phi)/\partial\phi$.
+We point out that this calculation cannot be easily implemented in Bethe ansatz.
+The reason being that the species-wise persistent current has to be done with two-point correlations, which is very challenging in Bethe ansatz.

 An important result in the field due to Leggett, states that the energy of a many-body system displays periodic oscillations with the flux $\phi$~\cite{leggett1991}.
 If single particle states are involved in the persistent current, the period is the bare one $\phi_{0}=\hbar/mR^2$, with $m$ and $R$ denoting the atoms' mass and ring radius, respectively.
 When bound states are formed, the corresponding effective mass leads to a reduced periodicity in $\phi_{0}$~\cite{byers1961theoretical,polo2020exact,pecci2021probing}.